zcai2672/apigee-edgemicro-docker/README.md

-# Apigee Edge Docker Image Creation
+# Apigee Edge Microgateway Docker Image Creation
-This project describes how you can create a docker image for Apigee Edge Installation.
+This project describes how you can create a docker image for Apigee Edge Microgateway.

 ### Prerequisites
 1. Docker